opensearch-project/documentation-website/_analyzers/tokenizers/thai.md

 # Thai tokenizer

-The `thai` tokenizer is designed for tokenizing Thai language text.
+The `thai` tokenizer tokenizes Thai language text.
 Because words in Thai language are not separated by spaces, the tokenizer must identify word boundaries based on language-specific rules.

 ## Example usage